Connor Tracey: Background

 Tracey was born in Sydney, New South Wales, Australia.
+Connor's father, Craig Tracey played for Cronulla from 1985-88.

 Career

 2018

 Tracey is a local Cronulla-Sutherland junior from the De La Salle Caringbah club.
 Tracey then signed with South Sydney in 2015 and initially played in the club's Under 20's team.
 In 2018, Tracey played for South Sydney's feeder club side North Sydney in the Intrust Super Premiership NSW.
 At the end of the year, Tracey was named as North Sydney's best back.
 Tracey started the 2019 season for Souths in the Canterbury Cup NSW.

 2019

 Tracey made his first grade debut in round 12 of the 2019 NRL season for South Sydney in their 26-14 loss to the Parramatta Eels.

 On 4 August 2019, it was revealed that Tracey would be departing Souths at the end of the 2019 NRL season after signing with Cronulla-Sutherland for the 2020 season.

 On 29 September 2019, Tracey was named in the 2019 Canterbury Cup NSW team of the season.